aneuhold/main-scripts/readme.md

 - Run the [build process](#build-process)
 - Packs the files only including the the `./lib` folder and the [default things included](https://docs.npmjs.com/cli/v7/using-npm/developers).
 This does mean that the `package.json` is going to be in the package twice.
 But that is okay because the `package.json` that is in the `lib` folder will only be used to reference values.
 It isn't used for commands or locations of any anything.

+## Potential Issues

+### Windows Permissions Error with NPM

+Sometimes it seems that permissions get messed up.
+The only solution seems to go to the Program Files for `nodejs` and change the permissions for that folder to allow all local users to have full control.
+Otherwise installing anything with nodejs doesn't seem to work anymore.